anordal/shellharden/how_to_do_things_safely_in_bash.md

 This guide accompanies ShellHarden, but I also recommend [ShellCheck](https://github.com/koalaman/shellcheck/): ShellHarden's rules shall not disagree with ShellCheck.

 Bash is not a language where [the correct way to do something is also the easiest](http://voices.canonical.com/jussi.pakkanen/2014/07/22/the-two-ways-of-doing-something/).
-If there is anything like a driver's license for writing bash, it must be rule zero of [BashPitfalls](http://mywiki.wooledge.org/BashPitfalls): Always use quotes.
+If there is anything like a driver's license for safe bash coding, it must be rule zero of [BashPitfalls](http://mywiki.wooledge.org/BashPitfalls): Always use quotes.

 The first thing to know about bash coding
 -----------------------------------------